Top 10 Programming Languages to Learn in 2026

 Salary: Rs 4-8 lakh entry, Rs 12-30 lakh for experienced architects.

-Google's preferred Android language.
-More concise than Java, null safety built into the type system, coroutines for structured concurrency, full Java interop.
-Jetpack Compose (declarative UI in Kotlin) is the standard way to build Android interfaces now.
-Kotlin Multiplatform (KMP) lets you share business logic between Android and iOS, which is increasingly interesting for cross-platform work.
+If you're building Android in 2026, this is simply the language — Google's preferred choice, more concise than Java, with null safety in the type system, coroutines for structured concurrency, and full Java interop.
+Jetpack Compose is now the standard way to build Android UI, and Kotlin Multiplatform (KMP) lets you share business logic between Android and iOS while keeping native UI on each side.

 Salary: Rs 6-12 lakh entry for Android devs, Rs 15-30 lakh senior.